Over the years, I’ve been adopted by many cats. Others I’ve met through my rescue work and pet sitting gigs.

 Many cats are empaths.
 They not only pick up on any household tensions but also absorb them.
 Moonlight, our lilac Aby, over-grooms whenever anything major is brewing — the last time being the day that Boris, our Maine Coon, took a turn for the worse.
 Other cats spray.

 Yes, these behaviors are upsetting.
 But we need to find out what’s at the root of them.
-This is where an animal communicator or Reiki practitioner can come in handy.

 6. Once we bond, you’re our person for life.